emylz/music_api/README.md

   ```bash
 POST http://127.0.0.1:5000/artists/id
  ```
  where id is the id of the item where you want to add tags.
 Artists is the collection.
 This is the same for albums and tracks.
-Do not forget to pas json array in the body of your request which contains the tags.
+Do not forget to pass json array in the body of your request which contains the tags.

  2. Get content list from a tag set